stouch/docs/sdk/js.md

 ### Internal methods

 These methods are used by all other methods listed above and aren't generally used in normal operation.
 You can use the following methods to make requests to custom endpoints or use HTTP methods that aren't provided by the methods above.
+The methods down below are scoped in the `api` class.

 #### `request(method, endpoint, params = {}, data = {}, noProject = false, headers = {})`